Amazon in talks with NFL over multiyear deal for Sunday Ticket, report says

 Amazon is reportedly looking to win big with the National Football League.
 The online retail giant is in talks with the NFL to acquire rights for the league's Sunday Ticket package as part of a multiyear deal, according to a report Friday from CNBC.
 Amazon is seen as the frontrunner in these talks, said CNBC, citing people familiar with the matter.

-DirecTV currently has rights to Sunday Ticket, which lets its customers access to all out-of-market NFL games on Sunday.
-But its contract with the NFL comes to an end after the 2022-23 seasons, according to CNBC.
+DirecTV currently has rights to Sunday Ticket, which lets its customers access all out-of-market NFL games on Sundays.
+But its contract with the NFL comes to an end after the 2022-23 season, according to CNBC.

-The NFL is "expected to ask between $2 billion and $2.5 billion per year" for the Sunday Ticket package, according to CNBC.
-Previous reports have suggested that Disney and Apple have expressed interest in Sunday Ticket.
+The NFL is expected to ask between $2 billion and $2.5 billion a year for the Sunday Ticket package, according to CNBC.
+Previous reports have suggested that Disney and Apple had expressed interest in Sunday Ticket.
 The NFL reportedly wants to finish up discussions before this season ends in February.

 Amazon and the NFL declined to comment.